polterguy/phosphorusfive/plugins/p5.web/README.md

 To see an example, create a *[lambda]* page in the CMS of System42/executor with the URL of "/download-my-file".
 Then change its code to the following.

 ```
-echo-file:/system42/README.md
+p5.web.echo-file:/system42/README.md
-set-http-header:Content-Type
+p5.web.header.set:Content-Type
   src:text/plain
 ```

 Then save your page and click "Preview", and you should see your file.
 If you change the code for your page to the following.

 ```
-echo:@"This is foo calling!"
+p5.web.echo:@"This is foo calling!"
-set-http-header:Content-Type
+p5.web.header.set:Content-Type
   src:text/plain
 ```

 ... then you will see some statically created text instead.

-Notice, once you invoke *[echo]* or *[echo-file]*, then you cannot invoke it again.
-This means that if you want to dynamically build up your content, then you have to build it first, and have *[echo]* be the last piece of logic in your page.
-The *[echo-file]* event will also throw an exception if the currently logged in user is not authorized to reading the file you supply to it.
+Notice, once you invoke *[p5.web.echo]* or *[p5.web.echo-file]*, then you cannot invoke it again.
+This means that if you want to dynamically build up your content, then you have to build it first, and have *[p5.web.echo]* be the last piece of logic in your page.
+The *[p5.web.echo-file]* event will also throw an exception if the currently logged in user is not authorized to reading the file you supply to it.

-Both *[echo]* and *[echo-file]* can optionally take expressions, leading to either one or more pieces of text, or one file.
+Both *[p5.web.echo]* and *[p5.web.echo-file]* can optionally take expressions, leading to either one or more pieces of text, or one file.

-Creating web services, using *[echo]*, which instead of returning HTML to the client, returns some other piece of data, is quite easy using this technique.
+Creating web services, using *[p5.web.echo]*, which instead of returning HTML to the client, returns some other piece of data, is quite easy using this technique.

 Hint!
-You can return Hyperlambda to the client using the *[echo]* event, since it will automatically convert whatever expression it is given to text, which allows you to return some sub-set of your tree to the caller.
+You can return Hyperlambda to the client using the *[p5.web.echo]* event, since it will automatically convert whatever expression it is given to text, which allows you to return some sub-set of your tree to the caller.

 ### Getting the raw HTTP request